ErpNetDocs/tech/modules/logistics/inventory/index.md

 #### Transfer Orders

-Orders for stock transfers between stores.
+The **Transfer Orders** section facilitates seamless stock transfers between stores, offering detailed specifications and customizable workflows.

+It integrates with other panels for inventory management and provides real-time monitoring capabilities for proactive intervention when needed.

 ![picture](pictures/Inventory_Transactions_Orders_14_03.png)

 #### Reconciliations

-In **Reconciliations**, you can manage your stock numbers.
-Based on variations between recorded stock levels and actual availability, **Store-Receipts** or **Store-Issues** are generated.
+In the **Reconciliations** section, you can efficiently manage your stock availability.

+It generates receipt store transactions (+) and issue store transactions (-) based on variations between recorded stock levels and actual availability, reflecting the differences between stock levels and availability.

 ![picture](pictures/Inventory_Reconiciliations_14_03.png)